 This workshop will explore ways of writing lyrics and developing songs.
 Participants do not have to play an instrument, but instruments are welcomed.
 We will take time to find inspiration, develop song ideas, collaborate, and in some cases, perform new songs.
-Scott is a songwriter who has produced more than 21 studio albums.
+Simpson is a songwriter who has produced more than 21 studio albums.
 His music is available at www.scottsimpsonmusic.com.

-Professor of English, SD School of Mines and Technology
+South Dakota School of Mines and Technology

 4904 Galena Dr, Rapid City, SD 57702

 Look Who's Laughing: The Power of Humor

 Sneller explores the sociological, political, and philosophical ramifications of humor in our everyday world.
 From our morning newspaper comics to TV sitcoms to movies that make us laugh, humor is all around us, and, often without our realizing it, influences the ways we look at the world.

 Seizing the World by the Tail: The Power of Women's Humor